eclipsesource/emfcloud-website-source/content/documentation/overview/content.md

   sticky = true
 +++

-At the center of EMF.cloud, there is a model management component, which provides consistent model access, as well as an interface for manipulating models and listening to model changes across various editors, views, and components interacting with a model.
+At the center of EMF Cloud, there is a model management component, which provides consistent model access, as well as an interface for manipulating models and listening to model changes across various editors, views, and components interacting with a model.
 This model management component is called [*Model Hub* (Typescript)]({{< relref "modelHub" >}}).

 <div style="text-align:center; margin-bottom:20px">